 There are SO many little trinkets available at the Dollar Tree, Target, and Walmart during Christmas time!
 We love to incorporate the goodies into our kindergarten center time!

 These Oriental Trading ornaments are the perfect fine motor activity to celebrate Christmas in the classroom!
 The kiddos are thrilled to have a hand in decorating the room.
+The bonus is that the ornaments serve as a part of the parent gift, too!

 Target's mini erasers get me every time!
 They can be used for EVERYTHING!
+Below you see students building numbers, practicing fine motor skills, and playing a dice game!

 Our friends, Mrs. V. and her kindergarten class, had an egg nog day when their elf brought them some to taste test!
-She tied the egg nog in with the og word family when they did a write the room activity and craft with our product!
+She tied the egg nog in with the og word family when they did a write the room center activity and craft with our product!
 Thank you for the request of such an engaging lesson, and thank you for sharing your fun with us, Mrs. V.!!

 As we discuss what the kids want for Christmas, we explore the differences between needs and wants with this anchor chart.